In this Blog Post

-By doing this they don’t get to build effective relationships with the team and this can impact on performance.
+By doing this they don't get to build effective relationships with the team and this can impact performance.

-Management by Wandering Around (or Management by Walking Around) can be traced back to the executives of Hewlett-Packard in the 1970’s and was described by Tom Peters in his book IN search of Excellence.
+Management by Wandering Around (or Management by Walking Around) can be traced back to the executives of Hewlett-Packard in the 1970s and was described by Tom Peters in his book In search of Excellence.
 It shows that in order to get the best from people and really understand what is going on in the team, a manager or leader needs to walk around and talk to the team.

 They need to work alongside the team members, asking questions about them and their work and offer help, support, feedback and coaching when needed.

-Using Management by Walking Around improves your visibility as a manger or leader and give the team the perception that you are approachable.
+Using Management by Walking Around improves your visibility as a manager or leader and give the team the perception that you are approachable.
 They are much more likely to approach you with issues and concerns rather than keep them to themselves.
-It builds trust and helps the leader learn more about the team and what’s going on in the business.
+It builds trust and helps the leader learn more about the team and what's going on in the business.
 It increases motivation and productivity.